brave/leo/examples/plain-html/README.md

     npx serve

-Note: the `build` folder here is a symlink to the build folder from Leo, so we have all the files we need.
+Note: the `css` and `leo` folders here are symlinks to the build output from Leo, so we have all the files we need.